juliangrigera/PharoTweaks/README.md

 # PharoTweaks
 Adjustments to the base Pharo image.
-Works in Pharo 6 and Pharo 7.
+Works in Pharo 6 7 and 8.

 Package `MacOSTweaks` with:

-- Key bindings fix: corrects the behavior of Option ⌥ and Cmd ⌘ + arrows in macOS to comply with the OS standards, namely:
+- Key bindings fix: corrects the behavior of Option ⌥ and Cmd ⌘ + arrows in macOS to comply with the OS standards:
 	- ⌥ + →: navigate to next word
 	- ⌥ + ←: navigate to beginning of word
 	- ⌘ + ← / →: home / end of line
 	- ⌘ +  ↑ / ↓: home / end of text (equivalent to Ctrl+home/end on Windows)
 - ⌘ + \` (backtick) /  ⌘ ⇧ + \` to switch windows back and forth
-- macOs themes (Dark Sierra Theme by Ignacio Sniechowski)
+- macOS themes (Dark Sierra Theme by Ignacio Sniechowski)

 ```smalltalk
 Metacello new